aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/cp_tutorial.rst

   codename = 'my_cp'
   code = Code.get_from_string(codename)

-Then create the StructureData with the structure, and a ParameterData node for the inputs.
+Then create the StructureData with the structure, and a Dict node for the inputs.
 This time, of course, you have to specify the correct variables for a ``cp.x`` calculation::